dmarnerides/pydlt/docs/source/quickstart/workflow.rst

         dlt-plot -f training.csv --mov_avg 10

-- If multiple columns, files are used then the settings can be set for each individual column.
-This will sub_avg training by 1000 and validation by 100:
+- If multiple columns/files are used then the settings can be set for each individual column/file respectively.
+E.g. this will sub_avg training by 1000 and validation by 100:

     .. code-block:: bash